 We may hold your information in either electronic or hard copy form.
 When we no longer need your personal information, we will either securely destroy it, or irreversibly anonymise the data (and we may further retain and use the anonymised information).

 We store electronic records within our own secure network and through third party data storage providers.
-Personal information within our network is password protected and access is appropriately limited.
+We don’t store any hardcopy files.
+Access to personal information within our network is password protected and access is appropriately limited.